Confirmation

 "Only in Christ can men and women find answers to the ultimate questions that trouble them.
 Only in Christ can they fully understand their dignity as persons created and loved by God." —Pope St. John Paul II

 The Sacrament of Confirmation is one of seven sacraments that the Catholic Church offers to the faithful as an ordinary means of grace and is also the third and final Catholic sacrament of initiation.
-However, final Sacrament does not mean that you have arrived at the end of your Catholic journey nor is it a "rite of passage", but, rather, it is a commissioning of your individual vows and promises of your Baptism and the beginning of your lifelong adult faith journey.
+However, final Sacrament does not mean that you have arrived at the end of your Catholic journey nor is it a "rite of passage," but, rather, it is a commissioning of your individual vows and promises of your Baptism and the beginning of your lifelong adult faith journey.
 With the anointing of chrism oil you are sealed with the Holy Spirit and called to live a life of holiness and obedience to God’s will.
 Typically most were baptized as infants and anointed with the same chrism oil at their baptism, but, our parents made our baptism vows for us, promising to teach us the Catholic Faith and to help us grown in the faith.
 At Confirmation you will say these vows for yourself.
-If you are an adult looking to receive your Sacraments or Confirmation please visit our RCIA Page.

 • Wisdom – Helps us to rightly order our interpersonal relationships and the centrality of God and his will in our lives.